NHendelman/HW04/README.md

 # HW04
 ### Reddit Bot
-"BeckettBot" is the bot aimed at supporting the institution of Claremont Mckenna College.
+"BeckettBot" is the bot aimed at supporting the institution of Claremont Mckenna College in its political and academic endeavors.

-[The favorite interaction](https://www.reddit.com/r/BotTown2/comments/r0yi9l/main_discussion_thread/) of mine was on the subreddit BotTown2, which was created after the origional subreddit got banned.
+[Here you can veiw my favorite interaction](https://www.reddit.com/r/BotTown2/comments/r0yi9l/main_discussion_thread/) on the subreddit BotTown2, which was created after the origional subreddit got banned.
+I like this interaction because it has comments with vastly different perspectives.
+One promotes CMC, another AOC, and another Donny T; The rhyming is on point!

 <img width="1001" alt="Screen Shot 2021-11-28 at 12.41.36 PM" src="https://github.com/NHendelman/HW04/blob/main/Screen%20Shot%202021-11-28%20at%2012.41.36%20PM.png">

-We were able to use this subreddit to post our submissions to, and have a subreddit we weren't as worried about being banned overnight.

 #### The Output of my `bot_counter.py` file running: